-The Ethernet switch will be salvaged from the project.
+The department will furnish the Ethernet switch.
 Provide all necessary cables between the Ethernet switch and terminal server or other device.

-Install the Ethernet switch in the salvaged pole mounted cabinet.
+Install the Ethernet switch in a new or existing field cabinet.
 Connect it to devices as shown on the plans, or as directed by the engineer.